tecoevo/agriculturalParrondo/README.md

-# Unintuitive paradox underlying intuitive crop rotations
+# Leveraging Parrondo's paradox for sustainable agriculture

 Project together with